BT broadband and TV review

-AFTER years of being the provider for people who didn't know any better, BT's broadband, phone and TV deals have been experiencing a bit of a resurgence.
+AFTER years of being the provider for people who didn't know any better, BT's broadband and TV deals have been experiencing a bit of a resurgence.

 That's in large part because more recently BT have been playing to their strengths: decent quality, mid-market priced consumer deals.

-It helps that they've invested millions in fibre broadband, with speeds of up to 76Mb - and now boosting their entry level broadband to be faster than most of their rivals.
+It helps that they've invested millions in fibre broadband, with speeds of up to 76Mb - and have boosted their entry level fibre deals to be faster than most of their rivals - up to 52Mb.

 They've also gained significant customer numbers as a result of the effort they've made to expand and develop their TV - mostly through BT Sport - making them a much more serious challenger to Virgin and Sky.

-This is our full review covering BT broadband, calls and TV, and finally answering the question: are BT any good?
+This is our full BT broadband and TV review; and finally answering the question: are BT any good?

-To see prices in full and by postcode see our deals table.
+To see prices in full and by postcode see our BT broadband search here.